seanwhs/Tutorials/NextJS/Greymatter-LMS/4-Progress-Transaction-Engine.md

   // Integrity guard: even though the plugin is expected to only ever send
   // 0-100, we never trust that promise — the server independently rejects
-  // anything outside the valid range before it can reach the transaction [1]. if (score !== undefined && (score < 0 || score > 100)) {
+  // anything outside the valid range before it can reach the transaction. if (score !== undefined && (score < 0 || score > 100)) {
     return {
       success: false,